Summary

 WITH A MILITARY JACKET

 An outfit for mid-season or summer when it's not too violent.
-I'm not going to dwell on it, we can clearly see that it works.
-The right choice of shoes is brown brogue style, or, even better!, cordovan with their characteristic plum color.
+I won't go into detail, you can see that it works.
+The right choice of shoes is brown brogue style, or even better!, cordovan with their characteristic plum color.

 Your favorite white sneakers should work too.